prog4biol/pfb2019/pfb.md

 #### Building Complex Datastructures

 Below is an example of building a list with a mixed collection of value types.
-This list has values that are dictionaries and values that are lists.
+Remember that all elements inside a list or dictionary should be the same type.
+In other words, the values in a list should all be lists or dictonaries or scalar values.
+This allows you to loop over the data structure.

 The dictionary which is a list value has a key that has a dictionary as a value.

 ```
-[[1, 2, 3], [4, 5, 6], {'key': 'value', 'key2': {'something_new': 'Yay'}}]
+[{'gene1' : {'sequence' : [1, 2, 3], [4, 5, 6], [7,8,9]]
 ```

 Just spaced differently: